openxla/shardy/docs/sdy_export_passes.md

 _Propagate shardings from the func terminator to func results._

-Copies the shardings of func terminator values to the corresponding `func.func` results, except for the main func.
+Copies the shardings of func terminator values to the corresponding `func.func` results, preserving existing shardings on the main function.

 ### `-sdy-remove-all-gather-reduce-scatter-for-cmv1`